maxgilchrist/Kuba/README.md

 The triple tiered dictonary is comprised of three layers.
-**First Layer** - Counts red and returns pointer to correct second layer **Second Layer** - Counts white and returns point to correct third layer **Third Layer** - Counts black and returns point to the correct hashmap
+**First Layer** - Counts red and returns pointer to correct second layer **Second Layer** - Counts white and returns pointer to correct third layer **Third Layer** - Counts black and returns pointer to the correct hashmap

 As we already have an upperbound on the number of positions in each tier we have intialized all of the hashmaps with that size and this